 - Benzoyl Peroxide and Salicylic Acid: Benzoyl peroxide and salicylic acid are pivotal ingredients when it comes to over-the-counter acne treatments.
 Benzoyl peroxide works to destroy bacteria in the pores that lead to acne.
 It also helps dry up pus, and "eases inflammation," according to Rabach.
 Salicylic acid is a beta-hydroxy acid (BHA) that helps exfoliate away dead skin cells that can lead to clogged pores.

 - Oral Isotretinoin (aka Accutane): Oral isotretinoin, also commonly known as Accutane, is a high dose of vitamin A. "The indication," Rabach explains, “is for people with nodulocystic acne that has scarring and also for people with scarring for whom antibiotics did not work."
 It works by permanently shrinking the sebaceous glands (aka the oil glands) that cause acne.
 The permanent nature of this change is why some people consider Accutane to be a cure for acne.
 But it’s not a simple drug to be on, though: "Patients are required to get monthly lab work, cannot get pregnant on the medication, and cannot donate blood while on the medication," Rabach explains.
-There are also several severe side effects associated with the medication, such as depression, anxiety, and stroke, so be sure to thoroughly go through all aspects of the drug with your physician.
+There are also some side effects associated with the medication, so be sure to thoroughly go through all aspects of the drug with your physician.